That's fine. To get a feel for it you could visit a high traffic area/crossroads, ideally near to a cell phone mast, and spend a minute or two

 Phone signals?

-- All that differs is their wavelength/frequency which is like the pitch of a sound and represents
+- The wavelength/frequency is like the pitch of a sound, and represents how quickly the waves move up and down

 Ok, but visible light can't penetrate skin?